 Turkeys are very playful animals.
 Tom Savage, poultry scientist and animal science professor at Oregon State University, observed that if you throw an apple to a group of turkeys, they will play with it together, almost as though it were a football!

 Turkeys make a complex range of sounds.
 When they want to gather their family group, they make an urgent-sounding call.
-When a turkey is alarmed, she uses a special “putt,” sound, and every bird in the flock looks up with apprehension.
+When a turkey is startled, she uses a special “putt,” sound, and every bird in the flock looks up with alarm.
 Sometimes a mother will use a “cackle” when entering or leaving a roost to prompt her brood to follow.
-Turkeys even make a cat-like purr when they are feeling content.
+Turkeys even make a cat-like purr when they are feeling relaxed and content.

 Nature’s Mood Ring